sungnga/instagram-clone-app/README.md

 - In src/components/post/Post.js file:
   - The Post component contains very similar content as the FeedPost component.
 So we can use that as a starter code
   - For now, we're going to display the defaultPost coming from our data.js file.
 Name import the defaultPost object

+### 23. Building the post page:
+- The route to the post page is: `/p/:postId`
+- The post page consists of:
+  - the Post component itself
+  - and underneath that are 6 more posts from that user in a post grid format
+  - the displayed username of that user is a link that redirect to their profile page
+- **Building the PostPage component:**
+  - In src/pages/post.js file
+    - Import the Layout, Post, and MorePostsFromUser components
+    - Import useParams hook from react-router-dom
+    - Call the useParams() hook and destructure the postId property from the returned object: `const { postId } = useParams();`
+    - First, render the Layout component
+    - Then inside the Layout component, render the Post and MorePostsFromUser components
+    - For the Post component, pass down the id props and set its value to postId
+- **Building the MorePostsFromUser component:**
+  - In src/components/post/MorePostsFromUser.js file:
+    - The layout, structure, and content we're building in this component is very similar to the ExploreGrid component.
+So we can use that as a starter code
+    - For now, we're going to use the defaultPost and defaultUser from our data.js file.
+Name import both objects
+    - In the Typography component, render the text: More posts from @username
+    - Make the @username as a link that redirect to their profile page.
+Use the Link component from react-router-dom
+    - And we'll display 6 posts instead of 20 here